-- 1. Temporarily declare Port B as source in WR0. - 2.
-Load Port B address with LOAD command to WR6. - 3.
-Declare Port A as a source in WR0. - 4.
-Load Port A address with LOAD command to WR6. - 5.
-Enable DMA in WR6.
+- Temporarily declare Port B as source in WR0.

+- Load Port B address in WR6.

+- 3. Declare Port A as source in WR0.

+- Load Port A address in WR6.

+- 5. Enable DMA in WR6.

 Figure 9 illustrates a program to transfer data from memory (Port A) to a peripheral device (Port B).
 In this example, the Port A memory starting address is 1050H and the Port B peripheral fixed address is 05H.
-Note that the data flow is 1001H bytes-one more than specified by the block length.
+Note that the data flow is 1001H bytes - one more than specified by the clock length.
 The table of DMA commands may be stored in consecutive memory locations and transferred to the DMA with an output instruction such as the Z80 CPU's OTIR instruction.

-Figure 8a.
-Read Registers
+Figure 8a: Read Registers.

-Figure 8b.
-Write Registers
+Figure 8b: Write Registers.